Welcome to Manchester-by-the-Sea

 How do I stay informed about important things happening in Town?
 The Town uses a variety of mediums to keep residents informed - Town website, email alerts, social media, blue lights, electronic signage on roadways, Reverse 911 (Code Red) phone calls and the Manchester Cricket newspaper.

 Website: The Town website is updated daily.
-Any vital alerts are posted at the top of the home page Alert Center
+Any vital alerts are posted at the top of the home page in the Alert Center

 Email Notification: Visit Notify Me to subscribe to a variety of email lists.
-The main two lists that we use are MBTS Alerts (for time sensitive and emergency communications) and MBTS News Updates (for important news and events happening in MBTS)
+The primary lists used are MBTS Alerts (for time sensitive and emergency communications (i.e. Weather Emergency, Water Ban, Water Main Break, Beach Closure, Public Health Updates and The Tide - a weekly news briefing from Town Hall) and MBTS News Updates (for important news and special events happening in MBTS)

 Social Media: Follow us on Facebook @TownofMBTSOfficial, Instagram @TownofMBTS and Twitter @TownofMBTS

 Blue Lights: There are blue emergency lights placed at select intersections throughout Town.
-These lights get turned on during extreme weather emergencies (ie. snow storms).
-When the blue lights are on, there is no on-street parking permitted to allowed for DPW to clear roadways safely.
+These lights are turned on during extreme weather emergencies (ie. snow storms).
+When the blue lights are on, on-street parking is not permitted to allowed for DPW to clear roadways safely.

 Code Red (Reverse 911): We use this system in extreme emergencies.
 Sign up here to ensure you receive these calls.

-Manchester Cricket: The local paper covers all things Manchester and Essex.
+Manchester Cricket: A local weekly paper that covers all things Manchester and Essex.
 Visit their website to learn more.
 Manchester Cricket